 - The coordinated or consecutive presentation of means

-- Whether or not it is possible to provide a means of authentication other than the one requested
+- Whether or not it is possible to provide a mean other than the one requested

 - The allowed number of failed authentications

-- The maximum number of means of authentication changes in a row.
+- The maximum number of means of authentication changed in a row.